-Business solutions from Acoustic ecosystem partners can integrate with Acoustic Exchange only after the solution provider completes an account provisioning process.
-The process includes implementation of Acoustic Exchange public APIs, and solution testing in the Acoustic Exchange Pilot environment, and Acoustic review and approval of the solution as a Acoustic Exchange endpoint.
+Business solutions from Acoustic partners can integrate with Exchange only after the solution provider completes an account provisioning process.
+This includes implementation of Exchange public APIs, solution testing in the Exchange pilot environment, and Acoustic review and approval of the solution as an Exchange endpoint.

-- As an Acoustic Business Partner, you must validate that your business solution is compatible with Acoustic Exchange and uses Acoustic Exchange to share event or audience data with at least one Acoustic product.
-Complete the following steps:
+As a business partner, you must validate that your business solution is compatible with Exchange and is able to share event or audience data with at least one Acoustic product.

 - Receive the Ready for Acoustic mark and sign the associated license agreement.

-Acoustic must approve your solution as a Acoustic Exchange endpoint and authorize promotion from the Acoustic Exchange Pilot environment to the Acoustic Production environment.
-After Acoustic approves your Acoustic Exchange application, the Acoustic team promotes your application to the Acoustic Exchange Production environment.
-You can then publish your application in Production to make your endpoint visible to users.
+- Acoustic must approve your solution as an Exchange endpoint and authorize promotion from the Exchange pilot environment to the Acoustic production environment.
+After Acoustic approves your application, you can publish your application in the production to make your endpoint visible to users.

-Note: Integration with Acoustic Exchange for companies outside of Acoustic Exchange requires that the company first become a certified Acoustic Exchange Business Partner.
-Becoming certified as an Acoustic Exchange Business Partner requires actions that are separate from the Acoustic Exchange integration process.
+Note: Integration for companies outside of Exchange requires that the company first become a certified Exchange business partner.
+This certification process is separate from the Exchange integration process.